mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 strings of our code.

 The first thing that we need is an Analyzer.
-An Analyzer is the struct responsible for receiving the AST (and some other things), find the things that we consider errors, notify `go vet` of those errors, and alert the user.
+An Analyzer is the struct responsible for receiving the AST (and some other things), finding the things that we consider errors, notifying `go vet` of those errors, and alerting the user.

 Let's build our Analyzer.